Coat of arms of Jamaica: Official description

-The National Library of Jamaica describes the coat of arms as follows:
+According to the National Library of Jamaica, the records of the College of Arms, London, describes the coat of arms as follows:

 For Arms, Argent on a Cross Gules five pine-apples slipped OR: and upon a representation of Our Royal Helmet mantled OR doubled Ermine, for the Crest, On a Wreath Argent and Gules, Upon a Log fesse wise a Crocodile Proper: And for the Supporters, On the dexter side a West Indian Native Woman holding in the exterior hand a Basket of Fruits and on the sinister side a West Indian Native Man supporting by the exterior hand a Bow all proper.

 Symbolism

 The motto of the seal has been a matter of discussion for years since inception.
 The original motto, INDUS UTERQUE SERVIET UNI is the Latin translation for "The Indians twain shall serve one Lord".
 The motto was replaced in 1962 with the English motto "Out of Many, One People", as tribute to the unity of the different cultural minorities inhabiting the nation.
-The United States has a similar motto, E Pluribus Unum, meaning "Out of Many, One" in Latin.
+The United States has a similar motto, e pluribus unum, meaning "Out of Many, One" in Latin.